Aurele-B/Cellects/doc/use-cases.md

 # Real-World Use Cases

-## Case 1: Automated Physarum polycephalum tracking
+## Case 1: Automated Physarum polycephalum tracking using GUI
 **Problem**: Track the surface area over time of one individual.
 **Steps**:
 1. Launch the GUI